Nylilsa/nylilsa.github.io/guides/th17-extra-rta.md

 ### Pre-Spell 9

 Beginner:
 Bomb.
-Activate either a Wolf or an Eagle hyper in preparation for spell 9.
+Activate either a [match=Wolf] or an [match=Eagle] hyper in preparation for spell 9.

 Intermediate:
 Bomb.
-Activate an Eagle hyper in preparation for spell 9.
+Activate an [match=Eagle] hyper in preparation for spell 9.

 Advanced:
 Bomb.
-Prepare an Eagle hyper in preparation for spell 9.
+Prepare an [match=Eagle] hyper in preparation for spell 9.
 Also, if possible manipulate a token such that the token is close to Saki right before Spell 9 starts.

 ### Spell 9

 Beginner:
-Wait for the bomb to have worn off, then slash until your wolf hyper runs out.
+Wait for the bomb to have worn off, then slash until your [match=Wolf] hyper runs out.
 [11.00s]

 Intermediate:
 Wait for the bomb to have worn off, then shotgun her until your hyper runs out.
 [10.00s]

 Advanced:
 Wait for the bomb to have worn off.
 In the meantime, charge your shot while being on top of Saki.
-Once the bomb wears off, release your shot and collect a token as soon as possible to trigger a double Eagle hyper.
+Once the bomb wears off, release your shot and collect a token as soon as possible to trigger a double [match=Eagle] hyper.
 Shotgun her.
 When Saki's HP bar is 1/4, wait exactly one second then break your hyper for the extra slashes [8.50s-9.00s]

 ### Pre-spell 10

 Beginner:
-Prepare a wolf hyper, preferably one that lasts the longest.
+Prepare a [match=Wolf] hyper, preferably one that lasts the longest.

 Intermediate:
-Prepare an Eagle hyper.
+Prepare an [match=Eagle] hyper.
 A few seconds after Spell 9 has ended, use a bomb.

 Advanced:
-Prepare an Eagle hyper.
+Prepare an [match=Eagle] hyper.
 Charge your shot.

 ### Spell 10

 Beginner:
-Use the wolf hyper on her until it runs out.
+Use the [match=Wolf] hyper on her until it runs out.
 Then, slash the spell for the rest of the duration.
 [40.00s-48.00s]

 Intermediate:
 Saki gains a hitbox during the spell 90 frames after the spell starts despite Extra bosses usually being immune to bombs.
-During the first two seconds, activate your Eagle hyper.
+During the first two seconds, activate your [match=Eagle] hyper.
 Shotgun Saki until your hyper gets broken by getting hit.
 Then, slash the spell for the rest of the duration.
 [30.00s-36.00s]

 Advanced:
 Firstly, slash Saki sith your normal shot.
 Then wait for a tiny bit.
 Essentially, the first slash plus the waiting time should equal to about 60f-89f.
 Then, you want to use a bomb during that time frame.
 Saki gains a hitbox during the spell 90 frames after the spell starts despite Extra bosses usually being immune to bombs.
 This trick is harder to do due to the timing, but it allows Saki to take more damage.
-Activate your Eagle hyper after the bomb, and shotgun her until your hyper gets broken.
+Activate your [match=Eagle] hyper after the bomb, and shotgun her until your hyper gets broken.
 Her HP bar should be around 1/2 the way down.
 Then, slash the rest of the spell until she is dead.
 [23.00s-28.00s]